 Teva Pharmaceutical Industries (TEVA) Gets a Buy Rating from Raymond James

-According to TipRanks.com, Wilbur is ranked 0 out of 5 stars with an average return of -3.9% and a 40.1% success rate.
-Wilbur covers the Healthcare sector, focusing on stocks such as Sol-Gel Technologies, ANI Pharmaceuticals, and Perrigo Company.
+According to TipRanks.com, Wilbur is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -3.8% and a 40.1% success rate.
+Wilbur covers the Healthcare sector, focusing on stocks such as Amneal Pharmaceuticals, Sol-Gel Technologies, and ANI Pharmaceuticals.

-The word on The Street in general, suggests a Hold analyst consensus rating for Teva Pharmaceutical Industries with a $12.33 average price target.
+Teva Pharmaceutical Industries has an analyst consensus of Hold, with a price target consensus of $12.33.

 See today’s analyst top recommended stocks >>